Besa Bondi Interior Credit Jiwon Kim

 For Friday CBD drinks: The Australian Heritage Hotel (The Rocks) has $7 pours plus their charity meat raffle, while Dean & Nancy (22 floors up) adds live music from 6pm.
 In Double Bay, The Golden Sheaf runs $12 margaritas all day with resident DJs.

-Yes – venues with weekend happy hours include Jackelberry (daily 3-6pm), Parlour (daily 4-6pm), Crown Sydney (daily 4-7pm), and Cruise Bar (daily 3-8pm).
+Yes – venues with weekend happy hours include Jackelberry (daily 3-6pm), Parlour (daily 4-6pm), Crown Sydney (daily 4-7pm).
 The Golden Sheaf runs special weekend deals Friday-Sunday.

 Making the Most of Sydney’s Happy Hours